Sunshine Coast, Queensland: 21st century

-Australian Bureau of Statistics (ABS) data from the May 2019 Labour Force Survey indicate that around 184,200 people were employed in the Sunshine Coast region.
-Health care and social assistance was the largest employment sector with 26,800 people, followed by construction with 26,500 people, and education and training with 21,200 people.
-Other important employment sectors in the region were accommodation and food services; retail trade; and professional, scientific and technical services.
-The agriculture, forestry and fishing sector employed 2,600 people, representing 1 per cent of the region's workforce.

 Geography

 Major rivers of the Sunshine Coast include Noosa River, Maroochy River, Mooloolah River and the Stanley River.
 The region includes several lakes such as Lake Cootharaba and Lake Weyba.
 Ewen Maddock Dam, Wappa Dam and Baroon Pocket Dam have been built for water storage.

 Beaches

 Several stretches of the Sunshine Coast are lined with unbroken beaches – from Sunshine Beach near Noosa to Coolum Beach (17 km); the coast from Point Arkwright to Mudjimba (11 km); the Maroochydore–Mooloolaba stretch (5.6 km); and from Buddina past the Caloundra CBD to Pelican Waters (22 km).

-Noosa Main Beach, Alexandra Headland, Mooloolaba (the spit) and Coolum Beach are nationally recognized surfing beaches.
+Noosa Main Beach, Alexandra Headland, Mooloolaba (the spit) and Coolum Beach are nationally recognised surfing beaches.